imp-language/imp/CONTRIBUTING.md

 ### Join the Community

 This is a project in the early stages of development with little value in production software, but we're always looking for feedback and contributions!
-Currently discussions are held in the http://proglangdesign.net/ Discord community.
+Currently, discussions are held in the http://proglangdesign.net/ Discord community.

 ### Start a Project Using Imp